notdylanburns/kronos/README.md

 ## Using `libkronos`

 Annotated example programs using the library can be found in the `examples` directory.
-They can be compiled and ran using `make [filename]` inside the folder. (todo) When compiling your own files, be sure to link the required libraries using the compiler arguments:
+They can be compiled and ran using `make [filename]` inside the folder (todo).
+When compiling your own files, be sure to link the required libraries using the compiler arguments:
  `-lm -lpthread -lkronos`
  i.e. Compiling `main.c`with `gcc` would be:
  `gcc -o main -lm -lpthread -lkronos main.c`.